tryingsomestuff/Weini/README.md

 ## How to compile

 Use CMake to compile.
-Or build the command line yourself, something like `g++ src/*.cpp -Iheader/ --std=c++11 -msse4.2 -O3 -mpopcnt` or any optimization you think shall be profitable ...
+Or build the command line yourself, something like `g++ src/*.cpp -Iheader/ --std=c++11 -msse4.2 -O3 -mpopcnt -o weini` or any optimization you think shall be profitable ...

 As been built on linux (g++ >= 4.8, clang) and Windows (visual studio >=17, or last version of cygwin).